joneit/minimods/README.md

 Mojotopo ("mojotouch repo") is a library of javascript files.

 ## mojomods.js
-A simple modularization system for Javascript apps, similar to Marionette modules but simpler in that there is only a single app (entry/start point).
+A simple modularization/namespacing system for Javascript apps, similar to Marionette modules but simpler in that there is only a single app (entry/start point).

 Mojomods adds an `App` object to Backbone.
 If you'd rather add it to some other object (such as the global object), change the `Backbone` reference on the last line to your object.